sebranchett/old-TUDlife/_posts/2021-06-30-Learning-Machine-Learning.markdown

 # Lessons learned
 * Géron’s book is a great way to get your hands dirty with Machine Learning
 * I still have a lot to learn
-* The ICT data platform is a really interesting, real-time source of campus data.
+* The ICT data platform is a really interesting, real-time, anonymised source of campus data.
 I did not do it justice in this blog
 * This is not the way you should do machine learning on time-series data.
 There is a whole section on this in Chapter 15, but I haven’t got that far yet
 * Even with limited knowledge, simplified data and basic Machine Learning models, you can make a feasible looking prediction of how busy a building is going to be